 GAYEV: Do stop blubbering!
 The Countess is very rich, but she doesn’t like us . . .
 First, because my sister married a solicitor, and not a nobleman. . .
 She married a man who wasn’t of noble birth . . . and then you can’t say her behaviour’s been exactly virtuous.
 She’s a good, kind, lovable person, and I’m very fond of her, but whatever extenuating circumstances you may think of, you must admit that she’s a bit easy-going morally.
 You can sense it in every movement . . .

-But the main force that is disrupting their lives is the economy, not morals.
+But the main force that is disrupting the life of the family in the Chekhov play is the economy, not changing morals.
+Changing morals are just a distracting side effect.
 It’s not just the economy, however.
-Society in general has become more complex.
-Politics, education, mass media, and science also added complexity to 1904 Russia.
-The only response of someone like Gayev is nostalgia and daydreaming.
+Russian society in general was becoming more complex.
+Politics, education, mass media, and science also added complexity to 1904 Russia, but the only response of someone like Gayev is nostalgia and daydreaming.